jbhinky/Theophilus-Axon/core/docs/_synthetic_consciousness.md

   - neural audit
   - ai consciousness simulation
 description: >
-  This document provides structured scientific and technical documentation for the [REPLACE MODULE NAME] module, as part of the Theophilus-Axon v1.3 architecture.
+  This document provides structured scientific and technical documentation for the file_io_handler.py module, as part of the Theophilus-Axon v1.3 architecture.
 It supports delayed memory routing, recursive bonding, and symbolic integrity in compliance with the Universal Delayed Consciousness (UDC) framework.
----

 🧠 Synthetic Learning Time Estimation vs Human Development

 This document estimates the time it would take for a synthetic consciousness system (e.g. Theophilus-Axon) to match biologically grounded milestones using natural learning rates — assuming no pretraining, no instant data upload, and only UDC-compliant recursive learning.